Lysarthas/StochDiff/README.md

 # Instructions:

-Jupyternote book "*stochdiff* provides an instruction to run the model and make forecasting on the Cochlear patient data.
+Jupyternote book *stochdiff* provides an instruction to run the model and make forecasting on the Cochlear patient data.

 You can train the model with your own datasets with the *train.py*.